 You’ll want to get to know Dashlane’s Identity Dashboard a little better and understand how it can help potentially keep you safe from identity theft.

-You see, in the last decade or so, plenty of big-name online companies have had their servers breached and security details leaked, including the login data of their customers.
+You see, based on the CNBC’s “The 10 biggest data hacks of the decade” round-up, plenty of big-name online companies have had their servers breached and security details leaked in the last decade or so, including the login data of their customers.
 Chances are your login details are already out there for the world to see, it’s just that you probably weren’t informed of the consequences of these breaches.

 Dashlane’s Identity Dashboard monitors the dark web for leaked or stolen information, and lets you know if your data is compromised.